uncomplicate/neanderthal/articles/tutorial_opencl.md

 you need to add two numbers.

 So, the moral of this story is: avoid copying data to and from the device unless it is absolutely necessary.
-Even avoid the communication with the device unless it is absolutely necessary.
+Even avoid any communication with the device unless it is absolutely necessary.

-The typical workflow woud be: prepare the input data in your Clojure program and send it to the device.
-Then, call many Neanderthal and ClojureCL functions that work with that data without transferring it back.
+The typical workflow woud be: prepare the input data in your Clojure program and send it to the device, then call many Neanderthal and ClojureCL functions that work with that data without transferring it back.
 Only transfer the final result.

 You'll still write your algorithms in Clojure as any normal Clojure code,